jessed/guides/Terraform-rst/docs/source/Tips_and_Tricks.rst

 =========================
 You can restrict Terraform to deploying or destroying specific objects by using the '--target=<resource_name>' command-line argument.
 This can be particularly useful if you have a large Run and are trying to debug or test one of the final resources being deployed. (i.e. trying to debug the cloud-init being used with BIG-IP).
 In those cases all of the time necessary to destroy, then re-deploy, all of the resources that the BIG-IP depends on is effectively wasted time - all you *need* to destroy and re-deploy is the BIG-IP itself.
 This is not an uncommon scenario, and the answer is the '--target=<name>' argument.

 To use --target=name you enter the terraform destroy or plan command like you normally would, but you add the '--target=' argument afterwards.
 For example, let's say my BIG-IP is deployed in a module called 'bigip'.
-I can destroy all of the objects related to that object alone by using the following command
+I can destroy all of the objects related to that object alone by using the following command:
 ::

     terraform destroy --auto-approve --target=module.bigip